 To provide an articulated educational program that enables each gifted student to develop his/her abilities to the fullest

 To develop in each gifted student sensitivity and responsibility to others

 To help each gifted student gain a realistic, healthy concept of self, including strengths, areas of needed improvement and potentialities

 To encourage family and community participation in services designed for gifted students

 To increase the number of students applying and attending four year colleges and universities

 Students are initially screened for GATE in the spring of third grade or per parent or teacher request in the spring of subsequent grades.
 Students qualify for GATE when they meet the following criteria:

-CST scores of Advanced in both ELA and Math and a minimum combined total scaled score determined in April
+SBAC scores of "Exceeds Standards" in both ELA and Math and a minimum combined total scaled score determined in April

 of each school year